-In a third part of the formal application form, the ex-ante and ex-post data exchange will be verified.
+In a third part of the formal application form, the ex-ante and data exchange for ex-post settlement will be verified.
 This data exchange is explained in Section 4.4.

 5.3.4 Online check

 Elia will do a communication test.
 In this test, Elia will test the SCADA to SCADA connection and make sure that: